david-kerwick/david-kerwick.github.io/_posts/2017-10-03-thymeleaf-replace-c-url-and-c-param.markdown

 <div th:with="linkDescVar=#{linkDesc}"></div>
 ```

-Which sets up the linkDescVar within the context of the div (reckon the within the div bit is something that's worth nothing as the fmt:message var is available to the whole page)
+Which sets up the linkDescVar within the context of the div (reckon the within the div bit is something that's worth noting as the fmt:message var is available to the whole page)

 Another variant would be